-Paul Edmonds is a composer and jazz musician based in London.
-Formerly a member of the groundbreaking Loose Tubes collective, his mellow yet virtuosic style coupled with a new approach to jazz composition have earned him great respect on the London jazz scene.
+Paul Edmonds is a British jazz musician and composer.
+Described by Kenny Wheeler as the best trumpet player of his generation, his mellow yet virtuosic style coupled with a new approach to jazz composition earned him great respect on the London jazz scene.

 Born in 1968, he grew up in the south of England.
 By the age of 16 he was playing with respected south coast groups.
 At 17 he progressed to the National Youth Jazz Orchestra and in 1986 won First Prize in the International Trumpet Guild’s Jazz Improvisation Competition held at Ronnie Scott’s Jazz Club.
 He then entered the Guildhall School of Music and graduated in 1989, making another appearance at Ronnie Scott’s the same year, this time with the Jean Toussaint Quintet.